sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - The [Substructure Annotations view](#substructure-tab) shows possible substructures connected to the peaks of the MS/MS spectrumfor each candidate.
 - The [Library Matches view](#library-matches-tab) shows matches to reference spectra if a spectral library was imported.
+- The [Homologous Series view](#KMD-tab) visualizes groups of related molecules, that share the same basic structure but differ by a consistent building block.

 In all views, the top CSI:FingerID hit (as well as "highly similar" compounds in [approximate confidence mode]({{"/methods-background/#confidence-score-modes" | relative_url }})) is highlighted in green.